liveview-native/live_view_native/guides/introduction/deployment.md

 }
 ```

-The SwiftUI `LiveView` automatically determines which URL to communicate with depending on the build environment.
+The SwiftUI `LiveView` automatically determines which URL to communicate with, depending on the build environment.

 This configuration automatically selects which URL the SwiftUI `LiveView` will communicate with, either the local development server or the production server.
-Make sure you correctly set your production URL to match the URL of your Phoenix application.

 ### App Store Submission

-View the Apple App Store [Submitting](https://developer.apple.com/app-store/submitting/) guide for more information on how to deploy your SwiftUI Application.
+View the App Store [Submitting](https://developer.apple.com/app-store/submitting/) guide for more information on deploying your client Application.

-Using your iPhone, iPad, or Mac, you'll need to enroll with the [Apple Developer App](https://developer.apple.com/enroll/app) deploy and manage applications on the App Store.
+Using your iPhone, iPad, or Mac, you'll need to enroll with the [Apple Developer App](https://developer.apple.com/enroll/app) to deploy and manage applications on the App Store.

+## Redeploying: Apple Developer Program License Agreement

+As with any SSR (server-side rendering) technology, you may implement new features that do not require changes to your client application.

+However, these changes may still require an Apple App Store Review to ensure you are compliant with the [Apple Developer Program License Agreement](https://developer.apple.com/support/terms/apple-developer-program-license-agreement/#ADPLA3.3).

+For a more thorough understanding of when changes require an App Store Review, see section 3.3.1B

+> Interpreted code may be downloaded to an Application but only so long as such code: (a) does not change the primary purpose of the Application by providing features or functionality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store, (b) does not create a store or storefront for other code or applications, and (c) does not bypass signing, sandbox, or other security features of the OS.

+Section 3.3.1C explicitly warns that you must go through an Apple App Store review when adding new features.

+> Without Apple’s prior written approval or as permitted under **Section 3.3.9(A) (In-App Purchase API)**, an Application may not provide, unlock or enable additional features or functionality through distribution mechanisms other than the App Store, Custom App Distribution or TestFlight.